ballerina-platform/ballerina-lang/langlib/lang.transaction/src/main/ballerina/Module.md

 ## Module Overview

-This module provides lang library operations on `transaction` values.
+This module provides lang library operations on transactions.